MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 1. Select an update method, and then choose Next.

 ![A screenshot of a cell phone Description automatically generated](media/a6b6f3f85d529f49182c1e66d23df8b5.jpg)

 A screenshot of a cell phone Description automatically generated

+A screenshot of a cell phone Description automatically generated